A Texas Steer

-A Texas Steer is a lost 1927 American silent film directed by Richard Wallace and starring Will Rogers.
+A Texas Steer is a 1927 American silent comedy film directed by Richard Wallace and starring Will Rogers.
 It was a cinematic adaptation from an eponymous play by Charles H. Hoyt.

 Plot summary

 Maverick Brander, a newly elected Congressman from the fictional town of Red Dog, Texas, moves to Washington, D.C. to serve in the United States House of Representatives.
 He supports the Eagle Rock Dam bill.
 Meanwhile, he flirts with a woman.